ethiolegalnews/Ethio-Legal-News-/README.md

 # Ethio-Legal-News-
-Ethio Legal News is source of all current Legal News
+Ethio Legal News is Source of Daily Legal News